docker/docs/ee/ucp/interlock/architecture.md

 ![](../images/interlock-architecture-1.svg)

-An Interlock service starts running on a manager node, an Interlock-extension service starts running on a worker node, and two replicas of the Interlock-proxy service run on worker nodes.
+The Interlock service starts a single replica on a manager node.
+The Interlock-extension service runs a single replica on any available node, and the Interlock-proxy service starts two replicas on any available node.

 If you don't have any worker nodes in your cluster, then all Interlock components run on manager nodes.